Graph Neural Network Based Method for Path Planning Problem: GNN-BASED METHOD FOR PATH PLANNING

 \section{GNN-BASED METHOD FOR PATH PLANNING}

 In this section, we introduce the proposed GNN model in detail.
 The GNN model is trained with a large amount of planning cases with conditions consisting of initial state $x_{init}$, goal state $x_{goal}$, an RGG $G$, and obstacles $O$.
-The output of the model is a matrix that is used to guide the greedy algorithm, and the matrix is called Guidance Matrix, with the values that make up the matrix called Guidance Value.
-The Guidance Values represent the weights of neighbors $\mathcal{N}_{\sigma_k}$ of the last vertex $\sigma(k)$ of the path $\sigma(t),\ \forall t\in [0,k],\ k<1$, and the greedy algorithm will perform collision detection for neighbors $\mathcal{N}_{\sigma_k}$ in order from largest to smallest.
-The GNN model will take into account both obstacles and the optimal path and give higher weight to neighbors that are collision-free and on the optimal path.
+The model will synthesize the information of obstacles, searched path, and goal state, and output a guidance value set.
+The guidance value is the model's evaluation of each neighbor for the last vertex of the searched path, which is used to guide the greedy algorithm to search for a feasible path.
+The larger the guidance value is, the more likely the model considers the corresponding neighbor to be collision-free and on the optimal path.
+We sign the guidance value as $\omega_i$, and the guidance value set as $\Omega$.
+Each state $x\in \mathcal{N}$ has its own guidance value set, which changes with the search of the path.